aitalentfactory/Saddah/README.md

 The system analyses player data (fitness levels, past injuries, performance stats).
 AI adjusts training schedules dynamically based on real-time insights.
 Players and coaches receive personalized training plans via an interactive dashboard.
 Uses RAG (Retrieval-Augmented Generation) to pull relevant training suggestions from large datasets.
-Integrates live data from IoT wearables for performance tracking Coaches can rank  players based on their effort levels using customizable matrices.
+Integrates live data from IoT wearables for performance tracking.
+Coaches can rank  players based on their effort levels using customizable matrices.
 These matrices can be configured to prioritize biometric, physical, or health indicators as key performance markers